awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 1. Modify `s3://CloudTrail_bucket_name/AWSLogs/Account_ID/CloudTrail/` to point to the Amazon S3 bucket that contains your log data\.

 1. Verify that fields are listed correctly\.
-For more information about the full list of fields in a CloudTrail record, see [CloudTrail Record Contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)\.
+For more information about the full list of fields in a CloudTrail record, see [CloudTrail record contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)\.

    In this example, the fields `requestparameters`, `responseelements`, and `additionaleventdata` are listed as type `STRING` in the query, but are `STRUCT` data type used in JSON\.
 Therefore, to get data out of these fields, use `JSON_EXTRACT` functions\.
-For more information, see [Extracting Data from JSON](extracting-data-from-JSON.md)\.
+For more information, see [Extracting data from JSON](extracting-data-from-JSON.md)\.
 For performance improvements, this example partitions the data by Region, year, month, and day\.

    ```
    CREATE EXTERNAL TABLE cloudtrail_logs (